ldijkman/randomnerd_esp32_wifi_manager/TFT_Touch_Button_Display_4_Electra/readme.md

 ESP32 SPI TFT_Espi Touch screen control i2c BME280 i2c DS3231 RTC
 - experimental test program == messy, for 4mbyte and up esp32 devices

+ART-ESP32-Touch-TFT-Thermostat-main.ino
+- is the main file for arduino editor
+- other files should be in the same directory they will be included Tabs files in arduino ide
 ---